-Ms. Sara Austin and Mr. Benjamin Johnson recently published an article in the Bulletin on “Stop, Drop, and Roll (With It): Addressing “Realistic” Resistance With Internalizing Clients.”
-You can find a free copy of the article: here.
+Internet Editor’s Note: Ms. Sara Austin and Mr. Benjamin Johnson recently published an article in the Bulletin on “Stop, Drop, and Roll (With It): Addressing “Realistic” Resistance With Internalizing Clients.”
+You can access a free copy of their journal article here.

 Sigmund Freud originally described psychological resistance as a phenomenon wherein patients unconsciously “cling to their disease” through “tenacious” and “critical objections” in order to repress distressing thoughts, emotions and experiences as they are raised by the therapist (Freud, 1904; 1920; 1940).
 This understanding—a somewhat patronizing view that pitted expert doctor against oblivious patient—persisted in the psychotherapy literature for several decades.
 In recent years, however, psychotherapy researchers have begun to understand that resistance can be more than a transferential process (e.g., Ellis, 1983; Greenson, 1967).
 Indeed, clients often have valid objections to therapy and therapists in the “here-and-now.”
 This type of resistance, referred to as “realistic resistance” (Rennie.
 1994), is the focus of this article.